QuadSpinner/Gaea-Docs/Documentation/Getting Started/Installing Gaea.md

 - Microsoft Visual C++ Runtime 14.xx.xx.xx (included)

 ## Normal Installation
 Installing Gaea is a simple process.
+Depending on your installation location, you may need administrative privileges.

 1. Download the [latest version](http://quadspinner.com/gaea/download).
 2. Run the downloaded .exe file.